WORKFORCE INNOVATION AND OPPORTUNITY ACT (WIOA) YOUTH PROGRAMS

 COMMUNITY TEAMWORK INC. (CTI) – YouthBuild Program

 CTI YouthBuild – Located in Lowell, MA – CTI YouthBuild is an education and employment training program that specifically prepares out-of-school, low income youth for careers in construction and culinary arts.
 The program helps young adults identify their education and career interests, develops an Individualized Employment Plan (IEP), and provides the necessary supports to help young adults achieve their goals.
-All program participants have access to the core components of the program, as well as specialized occupational skills training according to their individual interests and capacities.
+All program participants have access to the core components of the program which includes GED/HiSET preparation and testing, as well as specialized occupational skills training according to their individual interests and capacities.
 These supports will enable participants to achieve outcomes in the key WIOA performance measures of placement in employment or education, attainment of degree or certificate, and a measurable gain in skills.

 MASSHIRE LOWELL CAREER CENTER – Pathways to Professions Program